Sedevacantism: Méndez-line bishops

 On 19 October 1993, in Carlsbad, California, United States, Bishop Méndez-Gonzalez consecrated the sedevacantist Clarence Kelly of the Society of Saint Pius V (SSPV) to the episcopacy.
 By Méndez's wish, the consecration was kept secret until his death in 1995.

 Whose lineages derive from earlier movements

 A considerable number of sedevacantist bishops are thought to derive their holy orders from Bishop Carlos Duarte Costa, who in 1945 set up his own independent Brazilian Catholic Apostolic Church.
 While Duarte Costa was not a sedevacantist, he instead questioned the papacy as an institution, denying papal infallibility and rejecting the pope's universal jurisdiction.
-In further contrast to most Catholic traditionalists, Duarte Costa was left-wing.
+In contrast to most Catholic traditionalists, Duarte Costa was theologically liberal, and his critiques of the papacy came from that direction.

 Related concepts

 Sedeprivationism

 In contrast to sedevacantists, sedeprivationists affirm the Thesis of Cassiciacum by the Dominican theologian Bishop Michel-Louis Guérard des Lauriers as being a valid position, which states that John XXIII and his successors are popes materialiter sed non formaliter ("materially but not formally"), and that post-Vatican II popes will become legitimate once they recant their heresies.

 Sedeprivationism is the position endorsed by the Istituto Mater Boni Consilii.